 (B) After daily administration of Spirulina maxima (a cyanobacterium used as a food supplement), a normal liver parenchymal texture could be observed by ultrasonography.

 Patients Patients Individuals participating in the health care system for the purpose of receiving therapeutic, diagnostic, or preventive procedures.
-Clinician–Patient Relationship with NAFLD should undergo risk stratification for fibrosis Fibrosis Any pathological condition where fibrous connective tissue invades any organ, usually as a consequence of inflammation or other injury.
+Clinician–Patient Relationship with MASLD should undergo risk stratification for fibrosis Fibrosis Any pathological condition where fibrous connective tissue invades any organ, usually as a consequence of inflammation or other injury.
 Bronchiolitis Obliterans with the fibrosis-4 index (FIB-4), which can help guide the next steps.
+FIB-4 scoring helps identify patients Patients Individuals participating in the health care system for the purpose of receiving therapeutic, diagnostic, or preventive procedures.
+Clinician–Patient Relationship with more advanced fibrosis Fibrosis Any pathological condition where fibrous connective tissue invades any organ, usually as a consequence of inflammation or other injury.
+Bronchiolitis Obliterans.
 Cutoff values vary depending on the guideline; however, in general terms, it can categorize patients Patients Individuals participating in the health care system for the purpose of receiving therapeutic, diagnostic, or preventive procedures.
 Clinician–Patient Relationship as:

 A microscopic image of liver tissue affected by non-alcoholic fatty liver disease (NAFLD):